rnpbr/opennetworking-docs/docs/en/Contribua.md

 #### **Step 3: Run the translation**

-After configuring the API key in the `.env` file, simply run the command below to start the translation:
+After configuring the API key in the `.env` file, just run the command below to start the translation:

 ```bash
 task translate